 - Pro-forma Cash Flow Statement can be developed as part of the annual budgeting or forecasting process, or it may be created as part of a specific request for cash flow information, as required by prospective investors or company management for future decision making.

-- It also plays an important role in new business, startups or SMEs in the planning stage as they provide a possible representation of the future running a business.
-This can help credit lenders in identifying and provide financing to such business which might not be operational today but in future might be the next growth story.
+- It also plays a vital role in new business, startups, or SMEs in the planning stage as they provide a possible representation of the future running a business.
+It can help credit lenders in identifying and provide financing to such business, which might not be operational today, but in the future might be the next growth story.